 Loans and Sampling Policies and Procedures

-The Division of Mammals collections are, first and foremost, research collections.
+The collections at the Division of Amphibians and Reptiles are, first and foremost, research collections.
 They are available to legitimate users from the national and international scientific community.
 Specimens may be used for research, exhibit, and educational purposes.
 Owing to their manner of preservation, specimens generally are not suitable for display in exhibits; nonetheless, scientific specimens are used in exhibits when appropriate.
 Similarly, selected examples may be used in teaching and as models for preparing illustrations for publication.
 The governing consideration in any use of Museum specimens is the conservation of specimens in particular and the collections as a whole.

-The Division of Mammals provides loans of skins, skeletons, and fluid-preserved specimens from its collections for scientific research.
+The Division of Amphibians and Reptiles provides loans of skeletons and fluid-preserved specimens from its collections for scientific research.
 Type specimens are not loaned.
 Researchers interested in tissues or destructive sampling should read those policies carefully before making a request.

 - Specimen loans are made only to faculty, curators, and permanent research staff at recognized institutions with facilities to properly house and care for specimens.
 Graduate students must request samples through their major advisor.
 Individuals who are not affiliated with such an institution may request a loan of material only if they have made prior arrangements with an appropriate institution for housing of specimens, and if that institution agrees in writing to receive the specimens on the researcher's behalf.